Enterprise AI Governance Structure: Roles and Responsibilities

 The result, in organisations that do not design their governance structure deliberately, is that each function assumes another is managing the pieces it does not own.
 Accountability is distributed in a way that produces gaps rather than coverage.

-Effective AI governance operating models design for this complexity: assigning specific accountability to specific roles, defining the boundaries between functions, and creating the coordination mechanisms that allow distributed ownership to operate as a coherent whole.
+Effective AI governance operating models do not eliminate this complexity.
+They design for it: assigning specific accountability to specific roles, defining the boundaries between functions, and creating the coordination mechanisms that allow distributed ownership to operate as a coherent whole.

 The Three Governance Layers

 Enterprise AI governance operates across three layers.
 Each layer has distinct responsibilities.
-Each requires different capabilities.
+Each involves different capabilities.
 Confusing them, or collapsing them into a single function, creates either oversight gaps or operational bottlenecks.

 Executive and Strategic Oversight